6 Best Software for Texturing 3D Models

 3. Autodesk Mudbox

-The major downside of Autodesk Mudbox is that it comes with a subscription model, which can be a deal-breaker for some people.
-Some people also think that the company charges too much money due to its monopoly in the 3D industry, but still, if you want the best of the best, Autodesk Mudbox is undoubtedly a solid choice for you.
+The primary drawback of Autodesk Mudbox is that it requires a membership, which some people may find disagreeable.
+Yet, if you want the finest of the best, Autodesk Mudbox is a good option for you.

 - Comes with Intuitive User Interface (UI)